MWilliams99/java-MobileAppDev-spring2021/README.md

 ## Project Description
 Mobile Application Development project that I completed in Spring 2021 for the C196 course at Western Governors University.
-Every student is given the same set of requirements for this project, which can be found [here]().
+Every student is given the same set of requirements for this project, which can be found [here](../main/ProjectRequirements.md).
 This program fulfills parts A-C of the project requirements.

 This project was completed on March 28th, 2021.

-Java was used to code this project as that is what I chose to focus in during my Software Development degree. ... used for the database element/storage of items.
+Java was used to code this project as that is what I chose to focus in during my Software Development degree.
+Data is saved locally using SQL and Room.
-.. was used for ...

 This project has the student create an Android mobile application for the user to schedule terms, courses, and assessments.
 When the application is opened the user is met with a homescreen that links to a term list.
 The term list allows the user to add terms.
 Upon clicking on a specific term, the user can edit the term details and navigate to a course list for that term.